R. Transfer Students

 - Students should apply in writing by March 31st.
 Applications received after that date will be considered, provided that space is available.

-- Students who for academic reasons are not eligible for readmission to the university at which they last registered will not be admitted to UNB.
+- Students who for academic or non-academic misconduct reasons are not eligible for readmission to the post-secondary institution at which they last registered will not considered for admission to UNB.

 - A transfer student eligible to continue at the university last attended will be considered on the same basis as UNB students.
 Note: The Faculty of Law is excluded from these regulations.